maksimzlatkin/CardGenerator/README.md

 //Important Notes:
 • Right click on 'signpass' and click open/always allow.
 • Making passes requires a certificate within your keychain.
+• To create valid cards "pass.json" within "Card.pass" REQUIRES that you put a valid 'teamIdentifier' and 'passTypeIdentifier' value.
 • The images, logos, and icons used for this card are for a temporary design that I created.

 //Instructions: